yuxuan-ji/draw_together/README.md

 # Draw Together ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Draw Together is a shared canvas game where one player draws a word, and the other players tries to guess it.
+Draw Together is a shared canvas game where one player draws a word, and the other players try to guess it.

 ## Installation